iofunc_notify_trigger(), iofunc_notify_trigger_strict()

 Description:

-The iofunc_notify_trigger() function examines all entries given in the list maintained at nop[index] to see if each corresponding event should be delivered.
-If the specified count is greater than or equal to the trigger count for the particular notification list element, this function calls MsgDeliverEvent() to deliver the event to the client whose rcvid is stored in that list element, and the element is disarmed.
+The iofunc_notify_trigger() function examines all entries given in the list at nop[index] to see if each event should be delivered.
+If the specified count is greater than or equal to the trigger value for the particular notification list element, then the function updates the event if appropriate, calls MsgDeliverEvent() to deliver the event to the client whose rcvid is stored in that list element, and disarms the element.

 The iofunc_notify_trigger_strict() function is similar, except that only notifications armed